What is probate?

 Getting started with a Notice of Intended Application

 To get started with publishing the initial probate notice, you will need to have an Online Registry account.
-Watch the video about how to register an account with the Online Registry.
+Find out how to register an account with the Online Registry.

 Once you have logged into your account, you can open the online Notice of Intended Application form which will prompt you for all the information you need to enter in order to publish the appropriate notice.
 If you find that you do not have all the information you need, you can save the online form as a draft and return to it later.